aymerick/raymond/README.md

 Jean VALJEAN
 ```

-But what happens if we fetch another type from the context ?
-For example with this context:
+But what happens if there is another type than `string` in the context ?
+For example:

 ```go
 ctx := map[string]interface{}{